Company

 Being clear about the limits is part of being trustworthy:

-• Product-trial limit.
-GearVetted scores from published specifications, not physical product trials or lab testing.
-Niches that genuinely depend on physical evaluation say so explicitly on that niche’s pages.
+• Spec-based, not hands-on.
+GearVetted scores a cornhole board or compound bow from published boats & water, sports & training, and yard games specifications, not from physical trials or lab testing.
+Any niche that genuinely needs a physical evaluation says so on that niche's pages.

 • No professional or safety advice.
-Some products need licensed installation, local code compliance, or specialist judgment.
-The scores do not replace a qualified professional.
+Some boats & water, sports & training, and yard games products need licensed installation, local code compliance, or specialist judgment; a cornhole board score does not replace a qualified professional.
 See the terms of use.

-• No guarantee that specs are current.
-Manufacturers and retailers change details without notice.
-Always confirm the listed specs on the retailer or manufacturer page before you buy.
+• Specs can go stale.
+Manufacturers change a cornhole board or compound bow without notice, so confirm the listed specs on the retailer or manufacturer page before you buy.

 How does GearVetted make money?

-GearVetted is reader-supported.
-When an eligible product-page link is used, the site may earn an affiliate commission, primarily through the Amazon Associates program, at no extra cost to you.
-That commission never changes a product’s score or its rank order.
-The ranking follows the published specs and weights, and a product is scored the same whether or not it carries a commission-earning link.
+GearVetted participates in Amazon Associates and will use eligible boats & water, sports & training, and yard games product-page links once verified URLs are added.
+That commission never changes a cornhole board's score or its place in the order — the ranking follows the published specs and weights whether or not a pick carries a commission-earning link.
 The full detail is on How we make money and the Affiliate disclosure.

 How do corrections and updates work?